-If you are concerned that your roommate is going to harm you, contact the police for information on temporary restraining orders and communicate your fears to your landlord.
-See the Nolo article Legal Protections for Tenants Who Are Victims of Domestic Violence for more advice on the subject.
+If your roommate is abusing you or you are concerned that your roommate is going to harm you, contact the police for information on temporary restraining orders and communicate your fears to your landlord.
+Some laws give special protections to tenants who are victims of domestic violence.